 External radiation therapy is usually given on an outpatient basis in a hospital or clinic 5 days a week for several weeks.
 Patients are not radioactive during or after the treatment.

 For internal radiation therapy, the patient stays in the hospital for a few days.
 The implant may be temporary or permanent.
 Because the level of radiation is highest during the hospital stay, patients may not be able to have visitors or may have visitors only for a short time.
 Once an implant is removed, there is no radioactivity in the body.
 The amount of radiation in a permanent implant goes down to a safe level before the patient leaves the hospital.

 Often, patients who need many doses of IV chemotherapy receive the drugs through a catheter (a thin flexible tube).
 One end of the catheter is placed in a large vein in the chest.
-The other end is outside the body or attached to a small device just under the skin.
+The other end is outside the body or attached to a small device just under the skin (called a port).
 Anticancer drugs are given through the catheter.
 This can make chemotherapy more comfortable for the patient.
 Patients and their families are shown how to care for the catheter and keep it clean.
 For some types of cancer, doctors are studying whether it helps to put anticancer drugs directly into the affected area.